 Lalita Vaitheeswaran is a gynecologist having a passion for writing in both Hindi and

-She has authored 4 books of poetry, and a book of short stories, and is part of many anthologies across read more...
+She has authored 5 books of poetry, both in Hindi and English, and a book of short stories in English, read more...

 Stay updated with our Weekly Newsletter or Daily Summary - or both!